indexsupply/shovel/indexsupply.com/shovel/docs/index.md

 On main but not yet associated with a new version tag.

+- add integrations[].filter_agg to allow AND xor OR based filtering
 - add tx_max_fee_per_gas, tx_max_priority_fee_per_gas to tx indexing
 - add tx_nonce, tx_gas_price to tx indexing
 - fix multiple filters per block/event